bbatr/rsschool-cv/cv.md

 I don't have much experience in programming, but I have a great desire to learn and devote my life to this matter.

 #### Skils
-* Some knowledge of Html5/Css3 (more than 6 months) and Adobe Photoshop.
+* Some knowledge of Html5/Css3 (more than 6 months).
+* Some knowledge of Adobe Photoshop.

 #### Code examples